-Decrees of the First Council of Lyons (A.D.
-1245), convoked by Pope Innocent IV “that the Church, through the salutary counsel of the faithful and their fruitful help, may have the dignity of its proper position; that assistance may speedily be brought to the unhappy crisis in the Holy Land and the sufferings of the Eastern Empire; that a remedy may be found against the Tartars and other enemies of the faith and persecutors of the Christian people; further, for the issue between the Church and the Emperor”.
+The First Council of Lyons (A.D.
+1245) was convoked by Pope Innocent IV “that the Church, through the salutary counsel of the faithful and their fruitful help, may have the dignity of its proper position; that assistance may speedily be brought to the unhappy crisis in the Holy Land and the sufferings of the Eastern Empire; that a remedy may be found against the Tartars and other enemies of the faith and persecutors of the Christian people; further, for the issue between the Church and the Emperor”.
 During this Council, Innocent IV formally pronounced Frederick II as deprived of kingdom and empire.
-Image above links to Tanner translation.
+Image above links to Tanner translation of the Council decrees.
 ISBN recommendation: 0-87840-490-2

 A near contemporary account of additional anecdotes regarding Charlemagne and his reign.
+Supplements Einhard’s chronicle.
 Image links to Grant translation.
 ISBN recommendation: 0140455051

 Contemporary biography of Charlemagne (born 742, died 814), first emperor of the Holy Roman Empire, whose coronation signaled the end to Constantinople’s claim to dominion of Rome.
 Image links to Turner translation.
 ISBN recommendation: 0140455051